The generalized strong subadditivity of the von Neumann entropy for bosonic quantum systems: Introduction and main result

-The proof of \autoref{thm:main} is based on perturbation with a quantum generalization of the heat semigroup and is inspired to the proofs of the quantum generalizations of the Entropy Power Inequality \cite{konig2014entropy,konig2016corrections,de2014generalization,de2015multimode,koenig2015conditional,de2017gaussian,huber2017geometric,de2018conditional, de2018gaussian,huber2018conditional,de2019entropy}.
-In the limit of infinite time, the chosen quantum heat semigroup drives the input state to a quantum Gaussian state with infinite covariance matrix proportional to the covariance matrix of the Gaussian probability distribution that achieves the supremum in \eqref{eq:fdet}.
-In \autoref{sec:classical}, we collect and put together the results that bring to the expression \eqref{eq:fdet} for the classical Brascamp--Lieb constant and determine whether it is finite.
+The paper is structured as follows: In \autoref{sec:classical}, we collect and put together the results that bring to the expression \eqref{eq:fdet} for the classical Brascamp--Lieb constant and determine whether it is finite.
 In \autoref{sec:prel}, we present the required notions and facts on quantum Gaussian systems.
 In \autoref{sec:Stam}, we prove a de Bruijn identity, which relates the time derivative of the conditional entropy with respect to the heat semigroup to a Fisher information.
 We also prove a Stam inequality stating that the Fisher information is decreasing with respect to $\Phi_B$.
 In \autoref{sec:proof}, we employ the Stam inequality to prove that the argument of the supremum in \eqref{eq:BL} increases with time.
 Therefore, such supremum is achieved in the limit of infinite time, and its value can be determined from the asymptotic scaling of the conditional entropy with respect to the heat semigroup, which we determine in \autoref{sec:scaling}.

-In \autoref{sec:appl}, we present three applications of our results: \begin{itemize} \item In \autoref{sec:EUR}, we discuss the application of the generalized strong subadditivity \eqref{eq:QSSA} as entropic uncertainty relation with quantum memory. \item In \autoref{sec:EPI}, we prove a generalization of the quantum conditional Entropy Power Inequality of \cite{de2018conditional}. \item In \autoref{sec:ent}, we determine a lower bound to the bipartite correlations generated by a Gaussian symplectic unitary transformation, Moreover, we prove that for a large class of quadratic Hamiltonians, the generated entanglement entropy grows linearly with time for any initial state, settling a conjecture formulated in \cite{hackl2018entanglement}. \end{itemize}
+In \autoref{sec:appl}, we present three applications of our results: \begin{itemize} \item In \autoref{sec:EUR}, we discuss the application of the generalized strong subadditivity \eqref{eq:QSSA} as entropic uncertainty relation with quantum memory. \item In \autoref{sec:EPI}, we prove a generalization of the quantum conditional Entropy Power Inequality of [\onlinecite{de2018conditional}]. \item In \autoref{sec:ent}, we determine a lower bound to the bipartite correlations generated by a Gaussian symplectic unitary transformation, Moreover, we prove that for a large class of quadratic Hamiltonians, the generated entanglement entropy grows linearly with time for any initial state, settling a conjecture formulated in [\onlinecite{hackl2018entanglement}]\footnote{After the publication of the present paper on arXiv, the generalized strong subadditivity proved in \autoref{thm:main} has been applied to prove the linear scaling of the entanglement entropy for all the unstable quadratic Hamiltonians [\onlinecite{de2022linear}].}. \end{itemize}